Search this site

 Follow the same technique outlined for creating general bed areas, but for each 50 square feet of bed add:

-- 2-2 cu.ft. bags of Daddy Pete's Plant Pleaser planting mix (organic)
+- 4-25 Qt. bags of Daddy Pete's Plant Pleaser planting mix (organic)

-- Osmocote or Plant Tone fertilizer by directions on package
+- Dynamite or Plant Tone fertilizer by directions on package

 - 1-50 pound bag of cow manure & 1-2 cu.ft. bag of soil conditioner

-- Osmocote or Plant Tone fertilizer by directions on package
+- Dynamite or Plant Tone fertilizer by directions on package

 To finish all your beds with a professional touch, try this trick.
 Mulch the bed with pine needles, allowing the needles to extend over the “V” edge you made with the spade before tilling.
 After mulch has been spread, simply tuck the needles into the “V” with the spade.
 This technique will give you a neat, professional look.
 Other mulches can be used to achieve the same finished look.

 Mulching has become increasingly popular in our area because of the finished, manicured appearance it provides in the landscape as well as the plant health and weed control benefits it offers Shredded hardwood mulch, pine needles, and mini-nuggets are all popular and pretty much equally effective.
-The mulch for you largely depends upon personal taste—-whatever looks best to you in your landscape is the type you should choose.
+The mulch for you largely depends upon personal taste and where you're planning to use it.

 Benefits of Mulching